 As will be described in more detail further below, the RRN together with the municipalities acts as the RA within the "Citizen CA" domain to the exclusion of any other.
 Only the RRN and the municipalities may decide upon the issuance of a certificate under this CPS.
-Only the RRN, the municipalities or the CSP may decide upon the suspension and revocation of a certificate under this CPS.
+The RRN may however appoint one or more third parties to carry out RA tasks within the "Citizen CA" domain.

-5 RRN is the acronym for "Rijksregister-Registre National".
+4 RRN is the acronym for "Rijksregister-Registre National".
 The RRN is an administration within the Federal Government Service for Internal Affairs.
 It is in charge of the management of e.g. the National Register of natural persons.